What is an App?

 Adding Fields

-• Now add a Numeric field below the “Fee” field and label this field “Fee amount.”
+• Now, if there is a fee, we want to know its amount.
+For that, we will add a Numeric field below the “Fee” field and label it “Fee amount.”

 Conditional Logic